BryceVandegrift/website/content/opinions.md

 Void Linux is perhaps my favorite Linux distribution to date.
 It's very much like Arch Linux but has a lot less bloat and is a lot more "BSD like" than other Linux distributions.
 It uses a simple init system (runit) rather than the bloated mess that is Systemd.
-The package manager (XBPS) is also a lot simplier and is more consistant that the Pacman package manager that Arch Linux uses.
+The package manager (XBPS) is also a lot simpler and is more consistent that the Pacman package manager that Arch Linux uses.
 It also has support for Musl and Glib unlike most other Linux distributions which only choose Glib.

 ### Gentoo